An Oracle ULA (Oracle Unlimited License Agreement) is:

 - Deploying Non-ULA Software: A common mistake companies make is deploying Oracle products that the ULA does not cover.
 Since the ULA only applies to the specific products listed in the agreement, deploying other Oracle software could lead to compliance issues during certification.

-- Compliance Issues: If Oracle finds that non-ULA software has been deployed, the organization could be forced to renew the ULA rather than certify it, often at a higher cost.
+- Compliance Issues: If Oracle determines that non-ULA software has been deployed, the organization may be required to renew the ULA rather than certify it, often at a higher cost.
 It is crucial to strictly manage which products are deployed during the ULA term.

 - Failing to Maximize Deployment: Another mistake is underutilizing the unlimited deployment rights.
 The value of a ULA is best realized when the organization maximizes the deployment of covered products, ensuring the highest possible number of perpetual licenses at the end of the term.
 Failing to fully deploy the covered products can result in fewer licenses than the organization could have otherwise retained.